-The Douglas River can be found on the east coast of Tasmania about 15 minutes drive north of Bicheno.
-It has many changing faces as it runs down out of the hills of the Douglas Apsley National Park and out into the sea.
+Douglas River can be found on the east coast of Tasmania about 15 minutes drive north of Bicheno.
+It has many changing faces as it runs down out of the hills of Douglas Apsley National Park and out into the sea.

-Douglas River Family Farm & Fishing
+Douglas River: Family Farm and Fishing

-There is just one family living on the Douglas River and they’re right on the estuary where we like to fish for bream.
+There is just one family living on Douglas River and they’re right on the estuary where we like to fish for bream.
 This family work the land right along the front and down to the beach.
 Sheep, beef cattle and pumpkins provide their living and have done for years gone by.

 Being such regular visitors, we are treated like family.
 They are always glad to see us and we feel the same.
-The evening drinks are relaxing for both parties and the conversation is non-pretentious, basic stuff: weather, Tasmanian politics, Home & Away, etc.
+The evening drinks are relaxing for both parties and the conversation is non-pretentious, basic stuff: weather, Tasmanian politics, Home and Away, etc.

 As we are given a key to a gate, we have access to private land and a deserted beach that stretches for miles in both directions.
-One day we got such a fright when another person appeared!
+One day we got such a fright when another person appeared.
 Walking towards Bicheno, the sand dunes have been eroded into a formation that our friends call The Porches.
-Bird life is abundant and the giant kelp creates an attraction of it’s own.
+Bird life is abundant and the giant kelp creates an attraction of its own.

-Looking back up the estuary, the hills of the Douglas Apsley are often capped by cloud.
+Looking back up the estuary, the hills of Douglas Apsley are often capped by cloud.
 You can see the weather changing.
-At times the Douglas River can be running fast but when the tide is out it can be extremely calm.
+At times Douglas River can be running fast but when the tide is out it can be extremely calm.
 About a year ago the authorities installed a steel platform in the river close to the bank.
 It may have been to monitor the flow.
 The experienced land owners advised what to expect and, when the floods hit, the platform washed away!

 Accommodation Near Bicheno, Tasmania

-For the walker, the Douglas Apsley National Park can be accessed close by.
+For the walker, Douglas Apsley National Park can be accessed close by.
 There are two cabins that are suitable for a couple, small family or large group.
 Give it a try but don’t tell the world!
 You will not be disappointed.